Bam4d/bam4d.github.io/src/posts/markdown/react-markdown-mathjax.md

 1. [Markdown-it](https://github.com/markdown-it/markdown-it) - This will render your markdown as html in the browser
     * `npm install --save markdown-it`

-2. [Markdown-it-mathjax](https://github.com/markdown-it/markdown-it) - Normalizes different mathjax formats so they do not interfere with markdown syntax
+2. [Markdown-it-mathjax](https://github.com/classeur/markdown-it-mathjax) - Normalizes different mathjax formats so they do not interfere with markdown syntax
-    * `npm install --save markdown-it`
+    * `npm install --save markdown-it-mathjax`

 Now we have those dependencies installed we want to create our `MarkdownComponent`